PainDiffusion: Learning to Express Pain: EXPERIMENTS

-\begin{itemize} \item PainSim: Uses Dynamic Time Warping (DTW) to measure the temporal signal similarity between the generated sequence's PSPI signal and the ground truth PSPI signal under the same pain stimuli. \item PainCorr: Uses the Pearson Correlation Coefficient (PCC) to quantify the linear correlation between the generated PSPI signal and the ground truth PSPI signal. \item PainAcc: Uses DTW to measure the similarity between the generated PSPI signal and the pain stimuli signal, verifying the relationship between the stimuli and the expression. \item PainDist: Uses Pairwise Mean Squared Error (MSE) to evaluate the difference between the generated expressions and the ground truth expressions. \item PainDivrs: MSE of multiple generated expressions under the same stimuli signals to assess the diversity of the generated outputs. \item PainVar: Measures the variance of generated expressions within the same sequence to evaluate how varied the expressions are in a single sequence. \end{itemize}
+\begin{itemize} \item Sim: Dynamic Time Warping (DTW) to measure the \textit{temporal signal similarity} between the generated sequence's PSPI signal and the ground truth PSPI signal under the same pain stimuli. \item Corr: Uses the Pearson Correlation Coefficient (PCC) to quantify the linear correlation between the generated PSPI signal and the ground truth PSPI signal. \item Dist: Uses Pairwise Mean Squared Error (MSE) to evaluate the difference between the generated expressions and the ground truth expressions. \item Divrs: MSE of multiple generated expressions under the same stimuli signals to assess the diversity of the generated outputs. \item Var: Measures the variance of generated expressions within the same sequence to evaluate how varied the expressions are in a single sequence. \end{itemize}

 \textbf{Baselines.} We establish three baselines to validate the model’s effectiveness: